CrossyChainsaw/Portfolio/README.md

 ```

 ## Back-end (RHO)
-Just like the front-end section, I'll show some of the milestones, more noticeable events that occured in my backend.
+Just like the front-end section, I'll show some of the milestones, more noticeable events that occurred in my backend.
 The back-end has partially been made in C# .NET and partially in Java Spring.
 You can check the code in my repositories.

 [Reverse Hangman Online Backend Repository](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend)